RedisLabs/spark-redis/doc/dataframe.md

 `ttl`.
 If you don't want your data persist in Redis cluster forever, you can specify it time to live in `seconds`.
 Redis will help you clean up all your expired data.
 Default to `unexpired`

+## Known limitations

+ - Nested DataFrame fields are not currently supported with Hash model.
+Consider making DataFrame schema flat or using Binary persistence model.